APL Problem Solving Competition

 - Phase II consists of more complex problem sets that do not all have to be solved.

 We encourage students at all levels of education, anywhere in the world, to participate.
-Non-students are welcome to submit solutions and may receive an honourable mention, but proof of enrolment in a full-time educational program is required to win a cash prize.
+Non-students are welcome to submit solutions, but proof of enrolment in a full-time educational program is required to win a cash prize.

 Thanks to our sponsors SimCorp and InvestCloud, substantial cash prizes are offered.
 In addition, the winner is invited to the next Dyalog user meeting to present their winning work.